AlanLuu/lox-go/README.md

     - `String.punctuation`, which is the string ``"!\"#$%&'()*+,-./:;<=>?@[\\]^_`{|}~"``
     - `String.qwertyLower`, which is the string `"qwertyuiopasdfghjklzxcvbnm"`
     - `String.qwertyUpper`, which is the string `"QWERTYUIOPASDFGHJKLZXCVBNM"`
+    - `String.toString(arg)`, which returns the string representation of the specified argument
     - `String.uppercase`, which is the string `"ABCDEFGHIJKLMNOPQRSTUVWXYZ"`
 - Methods to work with random number generation are defined under a built-in-class called `Rand`, which is documented [here](./doc/Rand.md)
 - Strings have some additional features associated with them: